nodejs/node/doc/contributing/collaborator-guide.md

 Treat commits that introduce new core modules with extra care.

-New modules must be added with the `node:` prefix.
+New modules must only be added with the `node:` prefix.

 When adding promises to an existing API, add `/promises` (`inspector/promises`, etc.).
 Apply the `semver-major` label to the addition.